zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 ```

 Pros and cons:
-- the ssh-agent exits automatically if the shell terminates
+- the `ssh-agent` exits automatically if the shell terminates
-- a sub-shell uses its parent's ssh-agent
+- a sub-shell uses its parent's `ssh-agent`
-    - within a tmux session, only one ssh-agent is used
+    - within a `tmux` session, only one `ssh-agent` is used
-- if the outermost shell exits, existing shells lose their ssh-agent
+- if the outermost shell exits, existing shells lose their `ssh-agent`

 ## Other configuration

 ### Update ssh-agent environment variables

-If you are using tmux, shells in a tmux session may lose their ssh-agent.
+Shells in a `tmux` session may lose their `ssh-agent` when the shell started
-In this case, you can reset the environment variables after re-attaching tmux.
+the `tmux` session exits.
+In this case, you can reset the environment variables
+after re-attaching to the `tmux` session.

 ``` sh
 # This should be a shell function to modify environment variables